Tongariro is New Zealand’s oldest national park and approximately one million people visit the stunning area each year.

 Much of the forest around the park, above around 1000m altitude, is mountain beech.
 Below that the forest consists more of podocarp trees.
 Other alpine trees include kaikawaka mountain cedar with its twisted trunk, and mountain cabbage trees – alpine versions of the lowland tī kōuka.

 In terms of birdlife, the endangered whio or blue duck lives on fast-flowing rivers and streams in and around the park.
 North Island brown kiwi live in forests in the park and the adjacent Tongariro Forest Conservation Area, where there is a kiwi sanctuary, and a population monitored by Department of Conservation rangers.

 In the forest areas of the park, you may see tomtit, robin, tūī, grey warbler, rifleman titipounamu, bellbird korimako, fantail pīwakawaka, or wood pigeon kererū.
 In open areas, you can often see native pipit puhoihoi.
 Sometimes they can be seen at altitudes over 1600m.

-Mount Ruapehu is the spectacular location of New Zealand’s two largest ski fields, Whakapapa and Turoa.
+Mount Ruapehu is the spectacular location of New Zealand’s two largest ski areas, Whakapapa and Turoa.

 Whakapapa village is the main entrance to the Tongariro National Park.
 Many beautiful short and longer walking tracks begin here.
-At the base of the Bruce Road to the Whakapapa skifield sits the iconic Chateau hotel, was built in 1929, which provides is the centrepiece for many a stunning photo of the mountains behind it.
+At the base of the Bruce Road to the Whakapapa ski area sits the iconic Chateau hotel, which was built in 1929, and is the centrepiece for many a stunning photo with the mountains behind it.